Anthony-Maxwell1/think-create-code/README.md

 Create Users
 ------------
+Use the given fixture to load the users:

+    (.virtualenv)$ ./manage.py loaddata fixtures/000_staff_users.json
+    Installed 6 object(s) from 1 fixture(s)

-Use the django shell/console to create users.
+Or use the django shell/console to create users.

     (.virtualenv)$ ./manage.py shell
     >>> from django.contrib.auth.models import User